cbmcdougall/cbmcdougall/README.md

 I also like writing small scripts (e.g. batch files, shell scripts, autohotkeys scripts) on my personal PC to carry out certain tasks for convenience.

+I have an alt account on Github [here](https://github.com/Fellshadow) that I use for personal side-projects that for privacy reasons I'd rather not have my real name tied to.

 -------

 ### A Little About Me